 The policy update also expands the ability of Licensees to advertise their products online.
 Previously, Licensees could only advertise on third-party owned websites that served as a portal to direct customers to the Licensee’s website where sales are processed.
 Under the updated policy, Licensees can now also advertise on websites that have a space considered equivalent to a Licensee’s own website, provided it’s in accordance with the requirements set out in the policy (for example, displaying the Licensee’s licence number and store address prominently on the page).

-The full text of the policy update is available here.
+The full text of the policy update is available on the Government of British Columbia website.
 If you have questions on how these policy changes will impact your business, contact Danielle Bush, Evie Bouras or Erin Elias.